 Astoria, New York 11106

 Take your next date to Mar’s during happy hour for $1 freshly shucked oysters paired with a glass of wine or beer in an intimate speakeasy setting.
-The bar opened in June 2013 and its new dinner menu features steak frites for two, which comes with a 16 oz New York strip steak, truffle butter, fleur de sel and a side of fries with a house-made mayonnaise dipping sauce.
+The bar opened in June 2013 and its dinner menu features steak tartare, a lemon burger, the Mars lobster roll, and more..
 Stop by on the weekend from 11 a.m. to 4 p.m. for a lazy brunch.